RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Plot-Dock.md

 [[images/Plot-dock-5.1.png]]

 - Use mouse-wheel for zooming and mouse drag for changing the axis range.
 [[images/Plot-dock-5.png]]

 - Select the axes or axes labels to drag and zoom only in that orientation.
 [[images/Plot-dock-6.png]]

-Use the button with arrows in the lowest part to reload all data and reset the plot to zoom 0.
+- Use the button with arrows in the lowest part to reload all data and reset the plot to zoom 0.
 [[images/Plot-dock-7.png]]

 ## Bar charts

-If you select an X column of Label type you will get a bar chart using that column values as labels.
+If you select an X column of Label type you will get a bar chart using those values as labels for the bars.

 [[images/Plot-dock-10.png]]